MailMan PHP Extension Reference Documentation

 FetchByUidl

-Retrieves an email from the POP3 server by UIDL and stores it in email.
-The message is not deleted from the server.
+Retrieves one message by UIDL and stores it in the Email in email.
+The

 Returns true for success, false for failure.